Tree diagram in advanced quality tools

 What is a Tree diagram?

-A tree diagram is a tool used to find out the way and the tasks that need to be done to achieve a primary goal and related sub-goals.
+A tree diagram in quality tools is a tool used to find out the way and the tasks that need to be done to achieve a primary goal and related sub-goals.
 A tree diagram is to find out the best and most effective way of achieving the goal.
 The tree diagram is a hierarchical graphic representation of the steps required to achieve a goal.

 A tree diagram starts with one item and then divide into two or more branches and further these branch into two or more & so on.
 It is used to break down a broad category into smaller categories.
 The tree diagram helps us to move step by step from general to specific things.
 This is a generic tool that can be used for a variety of purposes.